Teen says 'fake cop' followed her home from school

-GWINNETT COUNTY, Ga. - A Gwinnett County high school senior said she was followed all the way home by a suspected police impersonator shortly after she drove off campus Wednesday.
+GWINNETT COUNTY, Ga. - A high school senior in Gwinnett County, Georgia, said she was followed all the way home by a suspected police impersonator shortly after she drove off campus Wednesday.

 Sydney Purnell said she could see the man in her rearview mirror.